Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-gXQnRUa8KgI.md

 ### Transcript

-> so yeah is it called packager or fluid packager that's a good question it's just packaging yeah i think it's just called packager maybe it should be fluid packager yeah let me check my notes because that's a little misleading maybe dude
+> so yeah is it called packager or fluid packager that's a good question it's just packaging yeah I think it's just called packager maybe it should be fluid packager yeah let me check my notes because that's a little misleading maybe dude